-sure, etc.), the warning light the instrument panel comes on.
-See "Tyre pressure loss warning" in Section 2
+If under-inflated (puncture, low pressure, etc.), the warning light on the instrument panel comes on.
+See "Tyre pressure loss warning" in Section 2.

 Do not leave the tools unsecured inside the vehicle as they may come loose under braking.
 After use, check that all the tools are correctly clipped into the tool kit, then position it correctly in its housing: risk of injury.